Article | REF: C2264 V1

 AUTHOR

-• Gaël LE BLOA: Head of Approvals, Certifications and Regulations - Hilti Western Europe
+• Gaël LE BLOA: Head of Approvals, Certifications, and Regulations - Hilti Western Europe

 INTRODUCTION

-• different types of coatings such as :
+• different types of coatings such as:

-• carbon fibers or laminates,
+• carbon fibers or strips,

-• a new layer of concrete ;
+• a new layer of concrete added;

 You do not have access to this resource.